-To allocate applications to international expert evaluators for assessment, the Council will use information provided by applicants in the application form, in particular the 'Primary areas' and 'Disciplines' (available in Appendix I or online on the Council's website7) and key words.
+To allocate applications to international expert evaluators for assessment, the Council will use information provided by applicants in the application form, in particular the 'Primary areas' and 'Disciplines' (available in Appendix I) and key words.

 The online application form provides a field to enter a second categorisation if the application is interdisciplinary.